Evert-R/milestone-one/README.md

 - Record front cover as first page wich will always be visible behind the other transparent pages.
 - Info section with a short introduction.
 - Stream section with an embedded soundcloud playlist.
-- Download section for the MP3/Flac version of the record.
+- Download section for the MP3/Flac version of the record with help info on zip-files.
 - Cover-art section to showcase the album-art.
 - Releaseparty section with an embedded youtube video of the releaseparty.
 - Back cover of the record.